For clarity, let’s define “evil” as “the willful abuse of other humans.”

 From there, we can move on to things like, “Do not encroach upon anyone or their property,” or, “Keep your agreements,” but those are just extensions of the first statement… and that’s all we really need.

-Yes, a professional philosopher can come up with strange exceptions, but those aren’t serious concerns.
+Yes, application can be complicated, and some people are compelled to conjure strange exceptions, but those aren’t serious concerns.
 Send the one-in-a-million scenario to a specialist and get on with the other 999,999.

-Act with integrity and you’re guaranteed to do the right thing 99.999% of the time.
-Do you think any of the complicated, academic systems of ethics will touch that percentage?
+Act with integrity and you’re guaranteed to do the right thing 99.9% of the time.
+Do you think any of the complicated, academic systems of ethics can touch that percentage?

 Furthermore, integrity is a simple concept that can be understood by any functional adult.
 This means that moral clarity is not only possible, but universally accessible.